lammps/lammps/doc/src/Errors_messages.rst

 *Compute %s does not allow use of dynamic group* Dynamic groups have not yet been enabled for this compute.

-*Compute ID for compute chunk /atom does not exist* Self-explanatory.
+*Compute for fix pafi does not calculate a local array* Self-explanatory.

-*Compute ID for compute chunk/atom does not exist* Self-explanatory.
+*Compute for fix pafi has < 3*DIM fields per atom* Self-explanatory.

 *Compute gyration ID does not exist for compute gyration/shape*